 To fulfil its function of scrutinising the Executive, it is important for the Northern Ireland Assembly to question Ministers about their areas of responsibility.
 These questions ensure that Ministers explain their decisions and the actions of their Departments.
 Questions to Ministers also help MLAs to fulfil their representative role, by raising issues that concern their constituents.
 Questions seek information or press the Minister for action on particular issues.

-There are four types of question:
+There are five types of question:

-- Questions for Oral Answer;
+- Questions for Oral Answer

 - Questions for Urgent Oral Answer